 H.A.P.P.Y.
-Childcare programs are targeted to families of Northwest Arkansas with children in grades K-7th who are in need of affordable quality childcare when school is not in session.
+Childcare programs are targeted to families of Northwest Arkansas with children in grades K-8th who are in need of affordable quality childcare when school is not in session.
 These programs are not restricted by address.
-A variety of educational and activity-based aspects would be incorporated into these programs which emphasize the importance of healthy lifestyle habits.
+A variety of educational and activity-based aspects are incorporated into these programs which emphasize the importance of healthy lifestyle habits.
 By encouraging physical activity, healthy nutrition, and community pride - we will build stronger individuals for life.

 According to research children who are left at home alone while parents work develop negative lifestyle habits that affect them throughout their lives.
 Employers claim childcare as being one of the top ranking reasons employees miss work.
 Parents can be more productive at work when they are confident children are being well cared for.